jinghaihan/termsnap/README.md

 - `mov` - Generate mov video and save to file
 - `webm` - Generate webm video and save to file
 - `html` - Generate HTML template and save to file
-- `replay` - Generate animated HTML template and save to file
+- `animate` - Generate animated HTML template and save to file
 - `loop` - Loop the animation for a given number of milliseconds
 - `open` - Open browser after generating HTML template
-- `openReplay` - Open browser after generating animated HTML template

 ### Terminal Styling
 - `theme` - Terminal theme (vitesse-dark, vitesse-light, catppuccin variants, etc.)